Last Updated on October 8, 2023

-High street brands’ sizing is never simple.
-While it should be universal, it just isn’t.
-A size 10 in H&M might be a size 12 in Zara, meaning the best way to find out if something fits is just to try it on – but could there be another way?
+Wondering what those circles, triangles and squares on Zara labels mean?
+You’ve come to the right place.
+We all know that sizing of high street brands is never simple; while it should be universal, it just isn’t.
+A size 10 in H&M might be a size 12 in Zara, so the best way to find out if something fits is just to try it on – but could there be another way?

 So what do they mean and how can they help you find the right size?
 Here’s what you need to know.